-Level of education: Master programme
+Level of education: Master’s programme

-Type of instruction: Full-time
+Type of study: Full-time

-Duration: 2 years
+Duration: 2 years (4 semesters)

 Language of instruction: German